refinery-platform/heatmap-scatter-dash/README.md

                         argument determines the dimensions of the random matrix.
   --files FILES [FILES ...]
-                        Read CSV files.
+                        Read CSV or TSV files.
 Multiple files will be joined based on the values in the first column.
-Compressed files are also handled, if correct extension is given. (ie ".csv.gz")
+Compressed files are also handled, if correct extension is given.
+                        (ie ".csv.gz")
   --diffs DIFFS [DIFFS ...]
                         Read CSV files containing differential analysis data.
   --heatmap {svg,canvas}